odinuv/web/en/apv/articles/programming/index.md

 #### Expressions and Statements
 Expressions are language constructs which yield a value (can be **evaluated**).
 For example, in the above case `4 + 5` is and expression, which yields a value `9`.
 Expressions can be *simple* or *compound*.
-Compound expressions should should use parentheses to explicitly determine the order of evaluation.
+Compound expressions should use parentheses to explicitly determine the order of evaluation.
 E.g.

 {% highlight php %}